LABORA-INF-UFG/SBRC2020-Minicurso3-Demo3-Exp1/README.md

 </p>

-Finally we have the network configured.
+Finally, we have the network configured.
 <p align="center">
     <img src="images/device_connected.png"/>
 </p>

-The running application, where the data received from the sensor is displayed.
+We can see the data received from the sensor in the application.
 <p align="center">
     <img src="images/device_test.png"/>
 </p>